georgejhunt/iiab-factory/box/rpi/imager/docs/README.md

-## How to Get Started -- Create Imager on USB
+## How to Get Started -- Create Imager on a USB Stick
 * Download the most recent IMAGER from http://download.iiab.io/packages/imager/.
 Depending on the speed of your internet, this could take a while.
 * On Windows:
     * After the download completes, on Windows, use the filemanager to find the downloaded file, right click on the < filename >.img.zip file, and select "extract all files".
-    * On Windows, use https://etcher.io/ or https://sourceforge.net/projects/win32diskimager/ to write the downloaded image file to a USB stick (all data will be lost)
+    * On Windows, use [https://etcher.io/](https://etcher.io/) or [https://sourceforge.net/projects/win32diskimager/](https://sourceforge.net/projects/win32diskimager/) to write the downloaded image file to a USB stick (all data will be lost)
 * On a MAC:
     * IMAGER has not yet been verified to function correctly on a MAC.